shrimpynuts/rice-tech-resources/README.md

 [Clubs at Rice](#rice-clubs)

-For those not as interested in going straight into industry and considering grad school:
+And for those not as interested in going straight into industry and considering grad school:

 [Grad school](#grad-school)